Day of the Animals: Plot

 The depletion of the Earth's ozone layer by aerosols has been causing increased exposure to UV radiation at high altitudes.
 Scientists observe that animals over 5,000 feet in altitude become highly aggressive.
 One small-town sheriff barely escapes getting mauled to death by rats.
 The government orders the evacuation and quarantine of all settlements above that altitude.

 In the midst of this, a group of tourists in Northern California set off on a hike through the wilderness, led by tour operator Steve Buckner (Christopher George) and Native American guide Santee (Michael Ansara).
 The tourists are the bickering Mandy and Frank Young, Mrs. Shirley Goodwyn and her son John, Paul Jenson, Prof. Taylor MacGregor, young couple Bob Denning and Beth Hughes, Terry Marsh, and Roy Moore.
 With no way of communicating with the outside world, they are ignorant of the strange animal activity and are baffled when a wolf attacks their camp.
 They shrug off the incident and continue the hike, as the woodland creatures eye them menacingly.

-However, Mandy, the wolf victim, and Frank are allowed to go back down the mountain.
-Later, they are beset by hawks, and Mandy falls to her death as a result.
-Frank survives the hawk attack and wanders the forest, finding an empty town he picks up a little girl who was abandoned when the government quarantined her town.
+However, Mandy (the wolf victim) and Frank are allowed to go back down the mountain.
+They are beset by hawks, and Mandy falls to her death as a result.
+Frank survives the hawk attack and finds an empty town where he picks up a little girl who was abandoned when the government quarantined her town.
 The two continue down the road, trying to find help.

 The remaining group abandon the hike upon finding that their helicopter-dropped food cache has been raided by animals.
 While camping at the site of the food cache for the night, the camp is attacked by mountain lions when Jenson falls asleep while on watch.
-The next morning, the hiking group catch fish in the nearby stream.
 Hiker Paul Jenson (Nielsen), an arrogant and selfish executive, abandons Buckner and Santee and takes four of the hikers with him: Mrs. Goodwyn and her son John, and couple Bob and Beth.
 He hopes to find help at a Ranger station at a higher altitude; the guides take their group a less risky route down the mountain.